Scores Of People In Puerto Rico Remain Without Shelter, Power Days After 6.4 Quake

 President Trump declared an emergency in Puerto Rico on Wednesday, which expedites the flow of federal dollars to go toward a range of emergency assistance items.
 The move came a day after the island's governor declared a similar state of emergency, which among other things activated the National Guard.

-As NPR reported Tuesday the quake rocked the island at 4:24 a.m.
-ET, triggering a tsunami warning that was later cancelled.
+As NPR reported Tuesday, the quake rocked the island at 4:24 a.m.
+ET, triggering a tsunami warning that was later canceled.

 The most extensive damage lies in the coastal communities stretching from Ponce and Guánica along the island's southern coast.
-People in that area are comparing the quake and the government's response to aftermath of Hurricane Maria, a devastating Category 4 storm that wreaked havoc on the island in 2017 and caused tremendous strain on Puerto Rico's government.
+People in that area are comparing the quake and the government's response to the aftermath of Hurricane Maria, a devastating Category 4 storm that wreaked havoc on the island in 2017 and caused tremendous strain on Puerto Rico's government.

 Some quake victims are reportedly sleeping outside out of fear that their homes are unsafe and uninhabitable.